nbedos/cistern/man.md

 ## `--version`
 Print the version of cistern being run

+# COLUMNS
+## REF
+Tag or branch associated to the pipeline

+## PIPELINE
+Identifier of the pipeline

+## TYPE
+Either "P" (Pipeline), "S" (Stage), "J" (Job) or "T" (Task)

+## STATE
+State of the pipeline

+## XFAIL
+Expected failure.
+Boolean indicating whether this step is allowed to fail without impacting the overall state of the pipeline

+## CREATED, STARTED, FINISHED
+Date when the pipeline was created, started or finished

+## DURATION
+Time it took for the pipeline to finish

+## NAME
+Name of the provider followed by the name of the pipeline, if any

+## URL
+URL of the step on the website of the provider

 # INTERACTIVE COMMANDS
 Below are the default commands for interacting with cistern.